History of antisemitism in the United States: Hate crimes and other antisemitic incidents

-In April 2015 the Anti Defamation League published its 2014 audit of antisemitic incidents.
-It counted 912 antisemitic incidents across the U.S. during 2014.
-This represents a 21 percent increase from the 751 incidents reported during the same period in 2013.
-Most of the incidents (513) belong to the category of "harassments, threats and events".
+In April 2015 the Anti-Defamation League published its 2014 audit of antisemitic incidents.
+It counted 912 antisemitic incidents across the U.S. during 2014, constituting a 21% increase from the year before.
+Most of the incidents belonged to the category of "harassments, threats and events".
 The audit shows that most of the vandalism incidents occurred in public areas (35%).
-A review of the results shows that during Operation Protective Edge there was a significant increase in the number of antisemitic incidents, compares to the rest of the year.
-As usual, highest totals of antisemitic incidents have been found in states where there is a large Jewish population: New York State- 231 incidents, California- 184 incidents, New Jersey- 107 incidents, Florida- 70 incidents.
+A review of the results shows that during Operation Protective Edge, there was a significant increase in the number of antisemitic incidents, compares to the rest of the year.
 In all of these states, more antisemitic incidents were counted in 2014 than in 2013.

-On January 2, 2018, Blaze Bernstein was murdered by Samuel Woodward, who is a member of a neo-Nazi terrorist organization called Atomwaffen Division.
-It is being prosecuted as a hate crime on the basis of sexual orientation, but Woodward has made many antisemitic comments, and Bernstein was both gay and Jewish.
+On January 2, 2018, a gay Jewish man named Blaze Bernstein was murdered by Samuel Woodward, who is a member of a neo-Nazi terrorist organization called Atomwaffen Division.

 On October 27, 2018, 11 people were murdered in an attack on the Tree of Life – Or L'Simcha synagogue in Pittsburgh, Pennsylvania.
 The shooting was committed by Robert Bowers, a prolific user of the alt-tech social media service Gab where he promoted antisemitic tropes and conspiracy theories as well as the white nationalist doctrine of white genocide, which is claimed to be a Jewish conspiracy.

 On April 27, 2019, the Chabad of Poway in California was attacked by a 19 year old gunman who killed 1 and injured 3.
 The shooter in question, John T. Earnest, had written an open letter which he posted on 8chan's /pol/ messageboard specifically blaming Jews for white genocide and other ills.

 On December 10, 2019, a mass-shooting attack took place against a kosher grocery store in Jersey City, killing six (including both perpetrators).
 The attackers invoked tenets of an extremist version of Black Hebrew Israelite philosophy.
 In December 2019, the Jewish community of New York suffered a number of antisemitic attacks, including a mass stabbing in Monsey on the 28th.

 In May 2021 there was an upsurge of antisemitic actions in the United States at the same time as the clashes between Israel and Hamas in Gaza.

 On January 15, 2022, four people were taken hostage by a gunman at a synagogue in Colleyville, Texas.
 After a standoff with the police, the gunman, a British Pakistani, was killed and the hostages freed.